 A Forum on “Big Data in Professional Practice: Challenges, Solutions and Future Prospects”

-as part of the 5th Annual International Conference on Industrial, Systems and Design Engineering, 19-22 June 2017, Athens, Greece
+as part of the 6th Annual International Conference on Industrial, Systems and Design Engineering

 Sponsored by the Athens Journal of Technology & Engineering

-The Industrial Engineering Research Unit of the Athens Institute for Education and Research (ATINER) is organizing A Forum on “Big Data in Professional Practice: Challenges, Solutions and Future Prospects” as part of the 5th Annual International Conference on Industrial, Systems and Design Engineering, 19-22 June 2017, Athens, Greece sponsored by the Athens Journal of Technology & Engineering.
+The Industrial Engineering Unit of ATINER is organizing a Forum on “Big Data in Professional Practice: Challenges, Solutions and Future Prospects” as part of the 6th Annual International Conference on Industrial, Systems and Design Engineering sponsored by the Athens Journal of Technology & Engineering.

 Professional practice within all industries is increasingly influenced by intense data-centric occurrences.
 Big Data developments are impacting on the ways of doing and of knowing, as well as on the negotiation of value and on ethical considerations in all aspects of work.
 The enormous amount of information generated by and about netizens, online service providers and retailers, online shoppers, subscribers and consumers constitutes Big Data – which has to be categorized, analyzed and processed, in order for substantial inferences and predictions to be derived that will subsequently shape decisions, investment, production and output.